ajitagupta/howtoacethebehavioralinterview/README.md

 ### 2. Strengths and Weaknesses
 Make a list of your strengths and weaknesses.
 Think about examples of how and where your strengths have helped you do well.
 Next, jot down areas for improvement.
 Describe yourself with 3-4 adjectives.
 Ask others how they perceive you as a coworker, friend or companion.
 ### 3. Exceptional Achievements
 A fair question to gauge your level of experience is to ask about your favorite projects where you exceeded your own or others' expectations.
-Expect questions on team size, conflicts/resolution, what challenges you faced, how you overcame them, what you would do differently in hindsight, etc. You might also need to talk about a time when you took initiative to change or contribute in a meaningful way.
+Expect questions on team size, conflicts/resolution, what challenges you faced, how you overcame them, what you would do differently in hindsight, etc.
 ### 4. Hobbies
 The human is more than his professional accolades.
 To get to know you better you might be asked to elaborate on your extracurricular activities.
 What keeps you busy outside of work?
 Do you run marathons?
 Are you a hobby chef?
 Enthusiastically explain what you do in your free time and that those activities make you more productive, creative, lead a healthier lifestyle and expand your horizons.
 Be able to give examples of extraordinary achievements as well, e.g a leadership role you took up in a student club or a teaching assistantship for course X at your university.
 ### 5. Future Plans